-We record inventories at the lower of first-in, first-out method cost or estimated net realizable value.
+We record inventories at standard cost or estimated net realizable value.
+Standard cost reasonably approximates cost determined on the first-in, first-out basis.
 Inventory cost includes an overhead component that can be affected by levels of production and actual costs incurred.
 We evaluate the need to record adjustments for impairment of inventory at least quarterly.
 This evaluation includes such factors as anticipated usage, inventory levels and ultimate product sales value.
-If in our judgment persuasive evidence exists that the net realizable value of inventory is lower than its cost, the inventory value is written-down to its estimated net realizable value.
-Significant judgments regarding future events and market conditions must be made when estimating net realizable value.
+If in our judgment persuasive evidence exists that the net realizable value of inventory is lower than its cost, the inventory value is written down to its estimated net realizable value.
+Significant judgments regarding future events and market conditions are made when estimating net realizable value.